 eSett will use a direct debiting scheme for collecting the incoming payments from the BRPs.
 This means that when a BRP receives a Debit Notice from eSett, the BRP should not pay the invoice.
 Instead eSett will issue an instruction through its main bank to the BRP's bank to debit the payable amount from the BRP's account and transfer it to eSett.
 The use of direct debiting helps to ensure timely settlement according to a short settlement cycle.
 The payments between BRPs and eSett are all executed as same-day-value payments, which means that the payments will be available to the recipient's bank on the same day as they are paid by the payer.
-Typically, the funds will also be credited to the recipient's account on that same day, but that depends on the terms agreed upon between the recipient and its bank.
+Typically, the funds will also be credited to the recipient's bank.